karlpatrikbergman/java-rmi/README.md

 2. Copy compute-api-1.0-SNAPSHOT.jar to accessible webserver, like http://localhost/compute/api/compute-api-1.0-SNAPSHOT.jar
+   (adjust start-server if necessary)

 3. Copy compute-client-1.0-SNAPSHOT.jar to accessible webserver, like http://localhost/compute/client/compute-client-1.0-SNAPSHOT.jar
+   (adjust start-client if necessary)

 4. With a terminal in compute-server, run start-rmiregistry